jaco4873/cds-visual-analytics-2025/src/assignment_4/README.md

 - Slight decrease in the 1990s (19.8%)

 JDG's pattern shows a more consistent, gradual increase compared to the other newspapers, with fewer dramatic shifts between decades.
-From a non-domain experts perspective, this gradual increase seems plausible and speaks in favour of the model configuration.

 ### Historical Context and Significance

 These patterns reflect several important developments:

-1. **Technological Evolution**: The introduction of photography and improvements in printing technology made it increasingly feasible and affordable to include images in newspapers, clearly visible in the minimal detection before 1870s and gradual increase thereafter.
+1. Technological Evolution: The introduction of photography made it increasingly feasible and affordable to include images in newspapers, clearly visible in the minimal detection before 1870s and gradual increase thereafter ("Photojournalism", Wikipedia 2025).

-2. **Cultural Transformation**: The increasing prevalence of faces reflects a fundamental shift in how news was presented - from dense text toward pages with a stronger visual appeal.
+2. Modern Visual Culture: The dramatic increase in the most recent decades (particularly for IMP exceeding 70% by the 2010s) mirrors broader cultural shifts toward visual media

-3. **Regional Differences**: The significant difference between IMP and the other two newspapers might reflect different editorial philosophies or regional preferences.
+3. Regional Differences: The significant difference between IMP and the other two newspapers might reflect different editorial philosophies or regional preferences.
 IMP shows a notable early adoption in the 1910s-1920s (20%) and dramatically accelerated use by the 1950s (36%), while GDL and JDG followed more conservative trajectories.

-4. **Modern Visual Culture**: The dramatic increase in the most recent decades (particularly for IMP exceeding 70% by the 2010s) mirrors broader cultural shifts toward visual media and personality-focused journalism.

 It's worth noting that our dataset shows an uneven distribution of pages across decades, with more pages available from recent decades.
 This reflects the changing volume of newspaper production over time but may also influence the reliability of our decade-to-decade comparisons.

-This analysis provides a quantitative glimpse into the visual transformation of print media, showing how newspapers evolved from text-heavy documents to increasingly visual platforms that prominently feature human faces.
-The trend accelerated dramatically in the late 20th and early 21st centuries, suggesting a fundamental shift in how information is communicated and consumed.

 ## Limitations

 This analysis has several limitations to consider:

-1. **Model Training Data**: MTCNN was only trained on modern photographs, making it prone to misdetecting other objects as faces in historical materials.
+1. Model Training Data: MTCNN was only trained on modern photographs, making it prone to misdetecting other objects as faces in historical materials.
+Other face detection algorithms might perform differently on historical materials.
-2. **Image Quality**: Historical newspaper scans vary in quality, affecting face detection accuracy.
+2. Image Quality: Historical newspaper scans vary in quality, affecting face detection accuracy.
-3. **Historical Context**: Changes in newspaper formats, layouts, and content focus over time might influence results.
-4. **Temporal Distribution**: Uneven distribution of pages across time periods may affect decade-to-decade comparisons.
+3. Temporal Distribution: Uneven distribution of pages across time periods may affect decade-to-decade comparisons.
-5. **Detection Thresholds**: Analysis required adjusted confidence thresholds ([0.7, 0.9, 0.9] vs default [0.6, 0.7, 0.7]) to reduce false positives.
+4. Detection Thresholds: Analysis required adjusted confidence thresholds ([0.7, 0.9, 0.9] vs default [0.6, 0.7, 0.7]) to reduce false positives.
 This adjustment was based on visual inspection rather than systematic optimization.
-6. **Model Selection**: We exclusively used MTCNN.
-Other face detection algorithms might perform differently on historical materials.
-7. **Qualitative Analysis**: Our analysis counts faces but doesn't distinguish between photographs, illustrations, or engravings, nor considers face size, placement, or prominence.
+5. Qualitative Analysis: Our analysis counts faces but doesn't distinguish between photographs, illustrations, or engravings, nor considers face size, placement, or prominence.
-8. **Lack of Ground Truth**: Without manually annotated historical newspaper data, we couldn't quantitatively evaluate detection performance across different eras.
+6. Lack of Ground Truth: Without manually annotated historical newspaper data, we couldn't quantitatively evaluate detection performance across different eras.
-## Requirements

-This project requires the following Python packages:

-- torch
-- facenet-pytorch
-- PIL
-- pandas
-- matplotlib
-- numpy
-- pydantic-settings
-- click

 ## Credits